sourcery-ai-experiments/EasternTalesShelf/README.md

 # EasternTalesShelf
-A Django-based library syncing with AniList for your manga and novels, creating an auto-updated vault of Eastern tales.
+A Flask-based library syncing with AniList for your manga and novels, creating an auto-updated vault of Eastern tales.